FailAcademy/learning/adp-vancouver/_lessons/week-03/04-react-forms.md

 * Use a library for handling client-side form validation in an application
 * Provide error feedback on invalid input
 * Use form elements from 3rd party sources like Material-UI
-* Implement a form using Redux-Form
+* Implement a form using React-Final-Form

 ---